epics-extensions/EPNix/doc/src/guides/testing/packaging-python-scripts.md

 # Packaging Python scripts

-As EPNix is using Nix, it is possible to packaging Python scripts as helpers for our integration tests, by using the provided [infrastructure] of nixpkgs.
-As a matter of fact, it is possible to package any program in any language, but we recommend using Python scripts with [Poetry] for their simplicity and popularity.
+As EPNix uses Nix, you can packaging Python scripts as helpers for your integration tests, by using the provided [infrastructure] of nixpkgs.
+As a matter of fact, you can package any program in any language, but we recommend using Python scripts with [Poetry] for their simplicity and popularity.

 [infrastructure]: <https://nixos.org/manual/nixpkgs/stable/#python>